Scoobi-wisdoom/nand2tetris/README.md

 The reason why RAM is named as "Random Access Memory" is because however many do registers exist inside the memory, the access time is always the same.

 A counter is an implementation of an abstraction to track instructions for the next fetch and execution.

+# References
+-  Noam Nisan, Shimon Schocken.
+(2021) The Elements of Computing Systems (2nd ed.).
+The MIT Press